-Indigenous Women in Industry (IWI) Summit – Canada 2026
+IWI – Indigenous Women in Industry Summit – Canada 2026

-The Indigenous Women in Industry (IWI) Summit – Canada 2026 is an international gathering designed to create economic, social, and cultural opportunities for Indigenous women around the world.
+IWI – Indigenous Women in Industry Summit – Canada 2026 is an international gathering designed to create economic, social, and cultural opportunities for Indigenous women around the world.
 Co-hosted by the National Aboriginal Capital Corporations Association (NACCA) and Rise Global, this summit will be held in Vancouver, British Columbia, on the unceded territories of the xʷməθkwəy̓əm, sḵwx̱wú7mesh, and səlilwətaɬ Host Nations.
+Rise Global are a Māori and Indigenous owned business based in Aotearoa, NZ.
+IWI means tribe or group of people in Te Reo Māori, the Indigenous language of Aotearoa.
+IWI 2024 was launched in Rotorua, NZ and will travel to Australia in 2028 and USA in 2030.

 Participants will engage in